 Don't have time to create a logo or recruitment materials?
-No?
 We've got you covered!

-The Everyone Campaign is a fresh approach to "back the future" - a phrase so well known and used by our volunteers it has become synonymous with PTA in Texas.
-The campaign builds upon the strong foundation of the original phrase and expands its meaning: PTA is not an exclusive club defined by any one person.
+The Everyone Can Campaign is a fresh approach to "back the future" - a phrase so well known and used by our volunteers it has become synonymous with PTA in Texas.
+The campaign builds on the strong foundation of the original phrase and expands its meaning: PTA is not an exclusive club defined by any one person.
 We are a vibrant group of people from all walks of life, representing the diversity within our communities.

-The Everyone Campaign and the new hashtag, #YouCanPTA, clear up any misconceptions about joining PTA.
+The Everyone Can Campaign and its hashtag, #YouCanPTA, clear up any misconceptions about joining PTA.
 If you care about your community's schools and students, you belong in PTA.

-We encourage all PTAs to continue using the campaign with their volunteers, the school, and the wider community.
-Please read through the brand guidelines booklet in the online toolkit to learn how to best leverage the customizable resources.
+We encourage all PTAs to use the campaign with their volunteers, the school, and the wider community.
+Review the brand guidelines booklet in the online toolkit to learn how to best leverage the customizable resources.

-Find all the resources you need, including social media frames, a customizable logo, Zoom backgrounds, campaign posters, and more, at txpta.org/back-the-future
+Find all the resources you need, including social media frames, a customizable logo, Zoom backgrounds, campaign posters, and more, at txpta.org/back-the-future.